-Here is my long-haul hand luggage packing list for a toddler, which has served us well over the past couple of years.
+Here are my tips for what to pack when travelling with a toddler – a list which has served us well over the past couple of years.
 To keep it simple I’ve grouped it into four categories:

 1. Eat: Snacks, snacks and a few more snacks.